Caballesjason/my-git-cheatsheet/README.md

 git reset --hard
 ```
 > Note:
-> By type `git reset --hard`, you will be altering the files in your directory and any chances that you made after your checkpoint will disappear.
+> By typing `git reset --hard`, you will be altering the files in your directory and any changes you made after your checkpoint will disappear.

 ### Git Commit
 To make a commit, simply write